Skip to main content

 Custom mimetypes

-Weave can detect most binary mimetypes, but custom mimetypes and text documents such as markdown may not be automatically detected, requiring you to manually specify the mimetype or extension of your file.
+Weave can detect most binary mimetypes, but custom mimetypes and text documents such as markdown might not be automatically detected, requiring you to manually specify the mimetype or extension of your file.

 Custom mimetypes with type annotations